 Like experiential retail, cinemas in China now offer customers ‘holistic experiences’ that extend beyond pure screen entertainment.
 The experience itself often starts at the door.

-One Plus Partnership has completed numerous cinemas just like that.
+has completed numerous cinemas just like that.
 In fact, one could argue that they have set the trend.
 Says the studio, “Our groundbreaking cinema designs have gradually taken over the traditional designs of Chinese cinemas.
 More and more, we’re seeing cinemas starting to look for innovative designs that enrich the audience’s viewing experiences and attract more customers.
 In fact, our creation of this trend has driven a keen competition within the industry in recent years where many cinemas are seeking to stand out from their competitors through their interior design.”

 In all of the studio’s projects, regardless of sector, designs are based on elements related to the characteristics of the particular business.
 In cinema, this had led to highly thematic interiors inspired by items such as reflectors and film reels.